 What to look at in the Anchor Text Snippets patent

 I don’t think that Google will decide to start using anchor text and text associated with it as snippets for search results in the future.
 The three links I listed above all describe some of the factors that Google might look for within the content of a page to decide what to show as a snippet for that page.

-Could Web Quotes ever be used by Google to provide alternative snippet for pages, based upon links to the page instead of content that appears upon the page itself?
+Could Web Quotes ever be used by Google to provide an alternative snippet for pages, based upon links to the page instead of content that appears on the page itself?

 I’m going to experiment a little with the idea, and try to create hypertext links to pages about things like Google using alternative titles and snippets in some cases, from sources that might be like this paragraph on a page that links to other pages on my site.